Rebates for Residential EV Chargers in Michigan

 Cloverland Electric Cooperative - MI

-Cloverland Electric Cooperative - MI has a program called "Cloverland Electric Co-op EV Chargers" that offers rebates for EV Chargers installed in residences.
-The program is currently open with an expected end date of December 31st 2024.
+Customers of Cloverland Electric Cooperative - MI can qualify for rebates for residential EV chargers through their program called "Cloverland Electric Co-op EV Chargers."
+The program is currently open with an expected end date of December 31st 2025.
 However, keep in mind; the program may close sooner if its budget is depleted before the deadline.

 Go to Cloverland Electric Cooperative - MI Website